Share / WiFi lets you send Youtube videos and web links from one Android device to

 I'm getting a force-close.
 Should I report it?

 If it's frequent (more than once or repeatable), please let me know!
-If it's
+If it's extremely rare, please mention that when you report it.

 Will this work if the two Android devices are on different networks?